 Tuition and Financial Aid

-Tuition costs for Physician Assistant students matriculating in summer 2019 (Graduating Class of 2021) are charged each semester of enrollment for summer, spring, and fall terms.
+Tuition costs for Physician Assistant students are charged each term of enrollment for summer, spring, and fall terms.
 There is not a difference of tuition for in-state and out-of-state residents.
-Additional program costs include institutional fees.
+Additional program costs include Institutional and Program fees.

 Once a student is notified of acceptance, he/she is required to pay a nonrefundable matriculation fee (deposit) of $500.

 Estimated expenses for 2022-2023 MSM Physician Assistant Program are listed below.
 The tuition is determined each semester.
 The following is provided solely as an estimate to aid your financial planning and all expenses are subject to change.